redpesk-samples/helloworld-binding/README.md

 - **m3ulcb**

-The aim of this part is to flash the redpesk® raw image on a SDCard.
+The aim of this part is to flash the redpesk raw image on a SDCard.
 To do so, bmaptools will be used.
 For example, ubuntu user can run:

 ```bash
 sudo apt-get install bmap-tools